29+ Amazing Meeting Statistics 2022: Virtual Vs In-Person Meeting, Zoom, And Productivity

 #4.
 One of the well-known facts about the meeting is that the least preferred day for meetings is Monday.

 Monday blues are a real thing.
-Over half of the around 47% of participants in a poll have portrayed Mondays as the worst days for meetings, closely followed by Fridays, which garnered 40% of votes.
+Over half of the 47% of participants in a poll have portrayed Mondays as the worst days for meetings, closely followed by Fridays, which garnered 40% of votes.

 #5.
-A mere half of those who attend poorly-organized meetings end up more confused.
+A mere half of those who attend poorly organized meetings end up more confused.

 Meeting research shows that incompetent organizations can have serious consequences.
-43% of respondents said they felt more confused after inefficient organized meetings.
+43% of respondents said they felt more confused after inefficiently organized meetings.
 44% of respondents claimed that ineffective meetings prevented them from finishing the rest of their work.
 Additionally, too many attendees may hinder productivity; according to 31% of respondents, unimportant attendees considerably slowed down work.

 #6.
 Meetings that adhere to the “two pizza rule” are more fruitful.